 But should we, in the modern set of systems that we have today, continue to intervene in the affairs of other states – other sovereign nations?
 Would we allow it if someone intervened in our own country?
 Well, I rather hope that would depend on why we were planning to do it.
 If it was for oil, for example, then I would argue vociferously against it.
 But if we were going in to topple a violent, cruel dictator, then that’s a different story.
 What if both of those arguments were jointly true?
 They probably were in the case of Iraq, and that’s a case in point I’ll be coming back to later.

-I would argue that yes, we do indeed have a duty to intervene, when a country has flagrantly violated international law.
-No country has the right to intervene with foreign affairs for no reason at all, but when there is a compelling reason, it should intervene.
-We should not let – we cannot let – anyone violates international law, much more allow other countries harm our own citizens.
+We do indeed have a duty to intervene, when a country has flagrantly violated international law.
+No country has the right to intervene with foreign affairs for no reason at all, but when there is a compelling reason, we should intervene.
+We should not let – we cannot let – anyone violate international law, much more allow other countries harm our own citizens.
 Obligated to protect the law and the people, we can justify foreign intervention and can expect support from its allies on the same basis.

 There is, of course, an opposing view, that we should fix our own problems first.
 We have, it is pointed out, a variety of issues of our own (such as the widening wealth gap between rich and poor).
 Involvement in other countries often seems to cause further prolonged instability in the region, arms the rebels and terrorists, makes us look like war-loving bullies, and shows our disregard for the ability of independent nations to solve their own problems.